-(3) Area officer candidates will be evaluated based on eight competencies, their builders and indicators required for fulfilling the job description of an Area FFA officer.
+(3) Area officer candidates will be evaluated based on seven competencies, their builders and indicators required for fulfilling the job description of an Area FFA officer.
 A competency is a defined behavior, in combination with skills and knowledge that enables evaluation of the candidates.
 Example: competency #1 – Communication.
 A competency builder identifies specific attributes or skills to further define the behaviors of that competency.
 Example: 1.1 – Demonstrates nonverbal skills.
 Finally, indicators are a description of how someone might demonstrate the competency builder.
 Example: Uses appropriate tone; gives full attention (eye contact); refrains from distracting mannerisms; uses effective and purposeful gestures (hand signals, facial expressions, body language).

-(4) The competencies by which Area FFA Officer Candidates will be evaluated are as follows: (1) Communication, (2) Team Player, (3) Areas of Knowledge, (4) Organization, (5) Character, (6) Passion for Success, (7) Influence, (8) Critical Thinking.
+(4) The competencies by which Area FFA Officer Candidates will be evaluated are as follows: (1) Communication, (2) Team Player, (3) Areas of Knowledge, (4) Organization, (5) Character, (6) Passion for Success, (7) Influence,.
 A complete list of competency, builder and indicator descriptions can be found in the State Officer Selection Handbook.

 (5) 100% of each candidate’s interview score shall be derived through scores received by the interview committee during interview.
 The interview section is scored on a 100-point scale and multiplied by a factor of 0.4.
 The numerical value that is the difference between the top indexed interview score and the number 40 shall be added to all scores.